Incisional and Ventral Hernia in Sydney – Abdominal Wall Assessment

 What Is a Ventral Hernia?

-Patients with a ventral hernia in Sydney often seek specialist assessment when they notice a progressive bulge, discomfort during activity, or changes at the site of a previous surgical scar.
+They can cause a visible lump, discomfort, pressure, or pain in the abdominal wall.
+Patients with a ventral hernia in Sydney often seek specialist assessment when they notice a progressive bulge, symptoms during activity, or concern about a change in the abdominal wall.

 What Is an Incisional Hernia?

-After surgery, scar tissue is not as strong as the original muscle.
-Over time, the area may stretch or separate, allowing abdominal tissue to push through the weakened section of the abdominal wall.
+An incisional hernia is a type of ventral hernia that develops at the site of previous abdominal surgery.
+Scar tissue is not as strong as the original muscle, and over time the area may stretch or separate, allowing abdominal tissue to push through the weakened section of the abdominal wall.

-Causes and Risk Factors
+Incisional and Ventral Hernia Causes and Risk Factors

 Incisional and ventral hernias typically develop due to a combination of muscle weakness and increased intra-abdominal pressure.